rdkcentral/rdk-halif-device_settings/docs/pages/ds-video-port_halSpec.md

 3. The `caller` can call `dsGetVideoPort()`, `dsGetSurroundMode()`, `dsGetResolution()`, `dsIsVideoPortEnabled()`, `dsIsDisplayConnected()`,  `dsIsDisplaySurround()`, `dsGetSurroundMode()`, `dsIsVideoPortActive()`, `dsIsDTCPEnabled()` , `dsIsHDCPEnabled()`, `dsGetResolution()`, `dsGetHDCPStatus()`, `dsGetHDCPProtocol()`, `dsGetHDCPReceiverProtocol()`, `dsGetHDCPCurrentProtocol()`, `dsGetTVHDRCapabilities()`, `dsGetForceDisable4KSupport()`, `dsGetVideoEOTF()`, `dsGetMatrixCoefficients()`, `dsGetColorDepth()` to query the needed information.

 4. Callbacks can be set with:
-    - `dsRegisterHdcpStatusCallback()` - triggered when there is a change in HDCP status of the video port
+    - `dsRegisterHdcpStatusCallback()` is triggered when there is a change in HDCP status of the video port
-    - `dsVideoFormatUpdateCB()` - triggered when there is a change in video format of the content
+    - `dsVideoFormatUpdateCB()` is triggered when there is a change in video format of the content

 5. De-initialize the `HAL` using `dsVideoPortTerm()`